techorix/semtix/README.md

 ### HINTS/FAQ:
 - check the tests in order to understand the determination process of how much each student will get paid
 - other jdbc databases but PostgreSQL should also work but have not been tested
+- Other places to look for templates are: `ExternalSettings.java` and `semtixconf.properties`
 - While printing letters or other documents you may run into problems as the engine expects several freemarker placeholders to be present.
-A complete list of placeholders is, at the moment, only available by looking at the java-code.
-We use code like this in our odt-templates:
+A complete list of placeholders is, at the moment, only available by looking at the Java-code.
+We use freemarker code like this in our odt-templates:
       ``
       ${vorname} ${nachname}[#if co??]${"\n"}c/o ${co}[/#if]
       [#if zusatz??]${"\n"}${zusatz}[/#if]